smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 - How do you invoke a ‘why-run’
 [chef-client.rb (executable)](https://docs.chef.io/ctl_chef_client.html)

-_-W, --why-run
+`-W`, `--why-run`

-Run the executable in why-run mode, which is a type of chef-client run that does everything except modify the system.
+_Run the executable in why-run mode, which is a type of chef-client run that does everything except modify the system.
 Use why-run mode to understand why the chef-client makes the decisions that it makes and to learn more about the current and proposed state of the system._

 - What are limitations of doing a why run?